 Fox News Media

 Great Lakes Orthotics and Medical Supply

 SPX Transformer Solutions Inc.

-The faculty within the Lubar School’s Supply Chain, Operations Management, and Business Statistics area offer a wide range of expertise, significant research contributions, and important industry experience and connections.
+The faculty within the Lubar College’s Supply Chain, Operations Management, and Business Statistics area offer a wide range of expertise, significant research contributions, and important industry experience and connections.
 Within Supply Chain & Operations Management, faculty knowledge spans logistics, transportation, forecasting, quality management, buyer-supplier relationships, supply chain management, and operations management.
 Within Business Statistics, faculty expertise includes statistical analysis, statistical quality control, and information measures in decision making.